paulfarning/cc_controller/README.md

 In alternate mode, Encoder 1 selects the midi channel to send messages on.
 It has a range of 1 to 16.
 Press the encoder send button to set the midi channel and exit the alternate mode.
+The last midi channel used will be remembered between power cycles.

 ## Example build
 The extra jacks and led are for a